AmaniGudali95/farmbeats_Agentic_AI/README.md

 ## What I learned building this

+**The embedding model used during development was always the fallback.**
+Since no Anthropic API key was available, all Week 1 and Week 2 development used the hash-based fallback embedder.
+This made the embedding comparison experiment especially valuable — it revealed how large the gap between hash-based and real embeddings actually is (0.035 vs 0.715 for corn/maize).

+**Domain-specific models can over-fit the domain.**
+AgriScibert knows corn and maize are related (0.859) but also thinks corn and weather forecasts are nearly as related (0.798).
+Trained on agricultural text without contrastive objectives, it learned "everything agricultural is similar."
+BGE's contrastive training gives better discrimination.

 **Chunk size is the most impactful RAG parameter.**
 Tested 6 sizes.
 At 100 words the NDVI explanation split across 4 chunks.
 At 1200 only 3 chunks covered the entire document.
 400 words balanced precision with context.

 **The boundary problem is real and measurable.**
 Splitting one sentence across a chunk boundary reduced retrieval similarity by ~25%.
 Overlap is not optional.

-**Domain-specific models can over-fit the domain.**
-AgriScibert knows corn and maize are related (0.859) but also thinks corn and weather forecasts are nearly as related (0.798).
-Trained on agricultural text without contrastive objectives, it learned "everything agricultural is similar."
-BGE's contrastive training gives better discrimination (gap: 0.358 vs 0.186).

 **Silent failures are the most dangerous bugs.**
-Wrong embedder → near-zero scores → wrong answers returned confidently with no error.
+Wrong embedder → near-zero scores → wrong answers with no error.
 Harder to find than a crash.

-**The system prompt determines grounding more than anything else.**
-"Answer using the retrieved passages" reduced hallucination more than tripling retrieved chunks.

 **Brute force search does not scale.**
 4.47 hours per query at 7M chunks.
 ChromaDB HNSW: 4 seconds.
-This is why vector databases exist.

-**Agent loops need limits.**
-Without a 10-step maximum, ambiguous questions loop indefinitely consuming tokens.

-**JavaScript is case-sensitive and quote-type-sensitive.**
-`userLat` and `userlat` are different variables.
-Single quotes `'${lat}'` send literal text — backticks evaluate it.
-Both bugs cause silent failures.

-**Location matters for agriculture.**
-Hardcoded coordinates give wrong weather for farmers in different countries.
-GPS coordinates silently provide real local forecasts with no input from the farmer.

 **Labelled data beats raw scale.**
-Fine-tuning BGE on 2000 labelled agricultural sentence pairs would likely outperform AgriScibert trained on millions of unlabelled documents.
-The right data matters more than volume.
+Fine-tuning BGE on 2000 labelled agricultural pairs would likely outperform AgriScibert trained on millions of unlabelled documents.

+**BGE requires normalisation.**
+`normalize_embeddings=True` is required for accurate cosine similarity.
+Without it dot product scores are not bounded between -1 and 1.

 ---

 ## Next steps

-- Fine-tune BGE on labelled agricultural sentence pairs (target: discrimination gap > 0.5)
+- Fine-tune BGE on labelled agricultural sentence pairs (target: gap > 0.5)
-- Sentinel Hub API for real NDVI from Sentinel-2 satellites
+- Sentinel Hub API for real NDVI
 - Ollama + Phi-3 Mini for fully offline operation
-- Multilingual support — language selector in UI
+- Multilingual support
+- JWT authentication and rate limiting
+- Raspberry Pi deployment — fully offline edge hardware
 - Outcome tracking — follow up a week after recommendations
-- JWT authentication and rate limiting for production
-- Raspberry Pi deployment — test fully offline on edge hardware
-- Voice input using Web Speech API for low-literacy farmers

 ---